shanshanwangcsc/blog_post_multimodal_LLMs/README.md

 #### Fully Sharded Data Parallel (FSDP)

 FSDP shards model parameters, gradients, and optimizer states across GPUs, reducing memory consumption and enabling larger model training.

-**Advantages:**
-- Lower memory footprint.
-- Supports larger models.
-- Improves scalability for memory-intensive workloads.

-**Limitations:**
-- Higher communication overhead.
+However, it causes higher communication overhead.
-- More complex configuration.

 **Usage:** We use FSDP for larger models, including Qwen3-VL-8B-Instruct and Qwen3.5-9B.

+#### Megatron-LM
+TBA
 ## Results and Analysis
 The experiments were conducted on the LUMI supercomputer, specifically the LUMI-G GPU partition.
 Each LUMI-G compute node is equipped with: